loispuig/puppet-dotdeb/README.md

 ## Limitations

-Tested on Debian 8 using Puppet 3.7.
+Tested on Debian 8 using Puppet 3.7 / 3.8.
-Debian 8 required for now.
+Debian OS only.
 Puppet >= 3.3 required.